|

 Exhibiting at RHS Flower Shows

-We exhibit at all the major RHS Flower Shows including Chelsea,
+at all the major RHS Flower Shows including Chelsea, Hampton Court,

-Hampton Court, Gardener’s World Live and Tatton Park.
-We have been
+Gardener’s World Live and Tatton Park.
+In this talk I give a

 ‘behind the scenes’ account of show preparation, transport, display